 Despite these precautionary measures individual students may object to the use of proctoring and video, sound and screen recordings.
 In such cases, AP will provide an alternative exam arrangement.

-Written and oral exams are organised digitally and from a distance, wherever possible.
-In some exceptional cases, exams will take place on campus:
+Written and oral examinations are organised digitally and from a distance, wherever possible.
+In some exceptional cases, examinations will take place on campus:

-The following measures apply to exams on campus:
+The following measures apply to examinations on campus: